golmschenk/qusi/docs/python_api_for_tess_data.rst

 The first thing to do with this package is get the available :code:`Observation`'s (which is a class of the :code:`astroquery.mast` package.
 What "observation" means here is a bit vague, but basically each :code:`Observation` is a collection of related measurements from TESS.
-There are two main types of :code:`Observations` for TESS: time-series and full frame images (FFIs).
+There are two main types of :code:`Observations` for TESS: time-series and full-frame images (FFIs).
 Time-series include the lightcurves and related transit detection information, as well as the original target pixel files (TPFs) those lightcurves are generated from.

 To get a single :code:`Observation` we can use something like: